TamsinLloyd99/ITonline-map/README.md

 ## Technologies Used
 - HTML5: Markup language for structuring the webpage.
-- CSS3: Stylesheet language for styling the webpage.
+- CSS: Stylesheet language for styling the webpage.
 - Google Fonts: Utilized for typography matching Google Maps' font styles.
+- Bootstrap: Used for HTML frameworks.
+- Fontawesome: Used to add icons to overlay headings.

 ## Setup Instructions
 1. Clone the repository to your local machine: